fancn21th/0_72_OkChart/README.md

 # OKCHART

-> a chart component for okchem.com
+> a chart component for OKCHEM.com

 ## Code Style

 - ES2015 with old fashion code

+  > say farewell to ES5

 - Inheritance